Stochastic leverage effect in high-frequency data: a Fourier based analysis: Empirical analysis

 We then perform an analysis of the stochastic leverage effect using the estimators $\widetilde{R}_T$ and $R_T^*$.
-First, we plot the daily values of the factors appearing in the estimator $\widetilde{R}_T$ and $R_T*$.
-The upper panels of Figure \ref{RealLEV} show the daily FEL (\ref{decomp_noise}) and its variance corrected version (\ref{ControlVar3}) in 2007 and 2008.
+First, we plot the daily values of the factors appearing in the estimator $\widetilde{R}_T$ and $R_T^*$.
+The upper panels of Figure \ref{RealLEV} show the daily FEL (\ref{decomp_noise}) and its variance corrected version (\ref{ControlVar3}) in 2007 (left) and 2008 (right).
 The middle panels show the FEV together with the 5-minute sparse sampled realized volatility estimator (which we consider as a benchmark of our estimates) and the lower panels show the FEVV in 2007 and 2008.
-The values on the vertical axes in the plots on the left (2007) and on the right (2008) are different from one year to another due to the different magnitudes of the estimates.
+The estimated quantities in 2007 and 2008 are very different in magnitude.
 The year 2008 displays the largest values (both negative and positive) of all the metrics, coherently with the occurrence of the financial crisis.
 During 2007 the integrated leverage is rather small and mostly negative.
 All the estimations are almost flat during 2008 up to September 16 (day 177 in our sample), when the integrated leverage exhibits the first large negative spike.
-The second slightly negative spike is on September 29 (day 186), which corresponds to the beginning of the financial crisis.
-Our finding highlights the presence of persistent positive and negative integrated leverage effect, especially in periods of financial turmoil.
-We notice that both the FEL (\ref{decomp_noise}) and the corrected estimator (\ref{ControlVar3}) catch the same positive and negative spikes of the integrated leverage but the variability of the estimator (\ref{ControlVar3}) is mitigated.
+The second negative spike is on September 29 (day 186), which corresponds to the beginning of the financial crisis.
+Our finding highlights the presence of persistent positive and negative integrated leverage, especially in periods of financial turmoil.
+We notice that both the FEL (\ref{decomp_noise}) and the variance corrected estimator (\ref{ControlVar3}) catch the same positive and negative spikes of the integrated leverage; nevertheless, the estimator (\ref{ControlVar3}) exhibits a smaller variability.